FastCGI-Archives/fastcgi-archives.github.io/FAQ_Newer_FastCGI.md

 ---
-title: FastCGI Open Market Licence
+title: FAQ Newer - FastCGI
-description: This is the FastCGI Open Market Licence.
+description: This is the FAQ Newer - FastCGI.
 layout: page
 ---